 Posted in Articles, Blog by Eric Shaw

-Midway on the trip we arrived at an emotional oasis when we met our buddy Kurt in Gallup, New Mexico.
+We had an emotional detente when we met our buddy, Kurt, in Gallup, New Mexico.

-He glowed with good health and good feeling while he told us about his elementary-school teaching gig.
+He glowed with good health and good feeling as he told us about his elementary-school teaching gig there.

-I found myself falling in love his small town and his life.
+And I fell in love with his small town life.

-I had a job like Kurt’s back in Minneapolis, but couldn’t conceive of living outside a city.
+I had a job like Kurt’s back in Minneapolis, but couldn’t conceive of living outside of a big city.

-As I often told those who asked about the world of Gallup, Navajo Indian lands felt like their own world, their own small, self-styled country.
+As I tell those who ask, Navajo Indian lands feel like their own world—their own small country.

-My fourth year in Gallup, I offered a class at UNM called “Christ, Krishna and Hero Twins” on things local and spiritual–and the non-local spiritual things of Christians and Asian Indians.
+My fourth year in Gallup, I offered a class at the University of New Mexico called “Christ, Krishna and Hero Twins.”

-Only a few folks registered, so they dropped the class, but—years later—I returned to university and studied Krishna intensely.
-I followed my time with the Indians of Gallup with a Masters Degree in the yoga traditions—and I became a writer, imitating the life of Bulow.
+Only a few folks registered, so they dropped the class, but—years later—I returned to another university–this one in California–to study Krishna and India intensely.
+I followed my time with the Indians of Gallup with a Masters Degree in the traditions of India—and I became a writer, imitating the life of Bulow.